matthiasdemuzere/w2w/README.md

 - **Bugs:** If you find a bug, please report it by opening an issue. if possible, please attach the error, code, version, and other details.

-- **Fixing Issues:** If you want to contributte by fixing an issue, please check the issues: contributions are welcome for open issues with labels :code:`bug` and :code:`help wanted`.
+- **Fixing Issues:** If you want to contribute by fixing an issue, please check the issues: contributions are welcome for open issues with labels :code:`bug` and :code:`help wanted`.

 - **Enhancement:** New features and modules are welcome!
 You can check the issues: contributions are welcome for open issues with labels :code:`enhancement` and :code:`help wanted`.